-he Conditions of Approval.
-I agree to abide by and conform to all provisions of the Oakland Planning Code and Oakland
+I have read and accept responsibility for the Conditions of Approval.
+I agree to abide by and conform to the Conditions of Approval, as well as to all provisions of the Oakland Planning Code and Oakland Municipal Code pertaining to the project.

 Name of Project Applicant

 Signature of Project Applicant

 Date